ronggong/pypYIN/README.md

 ### Initialise:

-inputSampleRate
+inputSampleRate:      sampling rate
 stepSize:             hopSize
 blockSize:            frameSize
-lowAmp(0,1): under lowAmp considered non voiced
+lowAmp(0,1):          RMS of audio frame under lowAmp will be considered non voiced
-onsetSensitivity: high value - note is easily be separated into two notes if low amplitude is presented. pruneThresh(second): discards notes shorter than this threshold
+onsetSensitivity:     high value means note is easily be separated into two notes if low amplitude is presented. pruneThresh(second):  discards notes shorter than this threshold

 ### Other issues:
 See demo.py